Pathakakash30/E-commerce---Production/README.md

 # E-commerce---Production

-this is production repo to deploy on cyclic.sh which only have build in frontend
+-> This is production repo to deploy on cyclic.sh which only have build in frontend

 TechZoo store in which you can buy tech gadgets which is build using MERN.